TheCeloReis/marcelreis.dev/src/pages/[lang]/home/_[en-us].md

 ## Hi There!

-I'm a front end developer, I really like types (don't confuse them with typos).
-I work mainly with Javascrit, Typescript, React / Redux, SASS and jQuery.
+I'm a front end developer, I enjoy types and tests.
+In my spare time I like to learn new technologies.